Simple Fresh Spring Centerpiece Idea

 Now it was time to add my moss~covered bunny to the spring centerpiece.

-FINISHING THE SPRING CENTERPIEC
+FINISHING THE SPRING CENTERPIECE

 I stuffed some pastel shred into a pretty pink vase and then added the bunny into it.